CosminChr/domain-sleuth/README.md

 The application uses Docker in two ways:

 1. As a runtime environment for the application itself (via Docker Compose)
-2. As a tool for running TheHarvester OSINT scans in isolated containers
+2. As a tool for running Amass OSINT scans in isolated containers

 The backend application needs access to the Docker socket to create and manage scan containers.

-## Security Considerations

-- The backend container requires access to the Docker socket, which is a security consideration for production deployments
-- Consider using volume mounts for persistent data storage in production
-- Implement rate limiting and authentication for production use

 ## License

 [MIT License](LICENSE)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.